The ultimate blogging guide for beginning bloggers

 Step 2: Choose a domain name and a hosting provider

-It’s time to pick a domain name!
-A domain name can be purchased online on various websites, but the cleverest and easiest is to first decide which hosting provider you’d like to partner with and to purchase your domain name directly from that hosting provider.
+You can’t start a blog without a domain name!
+So, let’s pick your very own domain name now!
+A domain name can be purchased online on various websites, but the cleverest and easiest way is to first decide which hosting provider you’d like to partner with and to purchase your domain name directly from that hosting provider.

-Let’s go back to picking a domain name: picking a name for your blog can be a big challenge.
+Let’s go back to picking a domain name: choosing the name for your blog can be a big challenge.
 Of course, you want a name that is unique and immediately reflects what your blog is about.
-But before you pick a name it’s good to keep the following things in mind:
+But before you choose a name it’s good to keep the following things in mind:

 - Go for a domain name that is short